Skip to content

 There is a special type of problem that is forgotten when we talk about the cultural shock problem.
 It is a constant in universities and workplaces, harming cooperation between international teams or corporate departments.
 It caught my attention how this trouble is so harmful but still nearly nobody talks about it.

 It is the Inertial Antagonism Syndrome.
-A widespread disorder slowing down or even blocks creativity and problem-solving qualities.
+A widespread disorder slows down or even blocks creativity and problem-solving qualities.

 To understand what is inertial antagonism, think about mob rejection.
 It is the reaction entire communities have when they conform to a long-standing problem and do not know how to overcome it.
 Often people know that there is a problem, but they just prefer to keep the status quo instead of trying other ways to solve it.